-In the May 2017 FDA Safety Communication, the agency discussed the outcomes of two large clinical trials that showed evidence of heightened risks for foot and leg amputations for patient take drug Invokana.
+In the May 2017 FDA Safety Communication, the agency discussed the outcomes of two large clinical trials that showed evidence of heightened risks for foot and leg amputations for patients who take the drug Invokana.
 The results of these two studies prompted the FDA to require a Black Box Warning on all Invokana labels, warning the medical community and their patients about these risks.
-This type of warning is the government agency’s most severe label requirement.
+This type of warning is the government watchdog agency’s most severe label requirement.

 Researchers in the first clinical trial determined the rate of occurrence of amputation for Invokana patients.
 They reported that 5.9 out of 1,000 patients being treated with the drug suffered amputations while only 2.9 per 1,000 patients receiving placebo suffered amputations.

 The second clinical trial found a higher rate of amputation among patients being treated with Invokana over a 12-month period.
 The results of this study found that 7.5 of 1,000 patients receiving Invokana suffered amputations while only 4.2 of 1,000 patients receiving placebo had to have an amputation.

 Diabetic patients must pay close attention to their feet and toes because of the effects of diabetes.
 While Invokana was supposed to help diabetics live healthier lives, researchers discovered that the medication might instead increase the risk of foot, toe and leg amputations.

 But the FDA warning for amputations is only one of many that have been issued over the potential side effects of the drug.
 Patients who have been treated with Invokana and suffered some of these adverse events and side effects want to know why they weren’t warned of these dangers before their treatment started.
 These patients are seeking justice and answers and we can help.